Lazlo Bane: Return to touring and UltraViolet

+Lazlo Bane continued touring in 2024 with two short tours traking place in spring and fall.

+In early 2026 Lazlo Bane announced a new project, UltraViolet: an animated short film, graphic novel and soundtrack album.
+The album was released on March 23, 2026.

 Name

 Lazlo Bane is named after the main character of Rachel Andrews' experimental novel Theme Park Roadkill.

 The (Silent) Rage

 The (Silent) Rage (T(S)R) is Lazlo Bane's alter ego side project which is stylistically similar to AC/DC.
 For the project the members of Lazlo Bane switched instruments and took pseudonyms: Dino (Chicken) - vocals, Fuzzy (Tim Bright) - bass, Licks (Chad Fischer) - drums, and Stixx (Chris Link) - guitar.

 The band's Myspace page was added in 2006 with four songs available to listen: "Dirty Old Man", "Switch Hitter", "Big Spill" and "Take No Prisoners".
 Another song titled "Black Fly" was made available as a music video on YouTube in 2007.
 This song is a dance-influenced track, which is a departure from the hard rock style of T(S)R.

 In 2008 The (Silent) Rage was featured in the film The Rocker, starring Rainn Wilson and Teddy Geiger.
 The songs "Promised Land" and "Pompeii Nights" attributed to the fictional band Vesuvius were written and performed by the members of The (Silent) Rage, with lead vocals sung by Keith England.
 "Pompeii Nights" is a re-recording of the song "Dirty Old Man" with different lyrics.
 Another new song featured in the film called "Tailgate" was solely performed by T(S)R. The songs "Promised Land" and "Pompeii Nights" were released on the film's official soundtrack.

 The year 2013 finally saw the release of the band's first studio album, Big Spill.
 However, the word "Silent" was omitted from the band's name making it simply The Rage.